A 'successful failure': SpaceX's Starship achieves liftoff, loses contact mid-flight

 That investment seemed to pay off on Saturday.
 As Starship's second stage neared the end of its flight, mission control suddenly lost contact.
 The company says that the automated flight termination system triggered very late in the rocket's burn.

-In a statement, the Federal Aviation Administration said Starship was lost due to an "anomaly."
+In a statement, the FAA said Starship was lost due to an "anomaly."

 "No injuries or public property damage have been reported," the agency said.